original logo

 Back to top (list of FAQ's)

 17. How do I schedule my game with my opponent?
-May I use server tells and messages?
-No. Use the Game Forum.
+Use the Game Forum.

 No, do not use server tells and messages.
 It is mandatory to use the Game Forum provided at this website to document everything related to your game.